 o Mass/Inertia (Engine theory)

-Partner middle schools are central to student success during the summer experience and they pay a share of implementation costs.
+Partner middle schools are central to student success during the summer experience and they paid a share of implementation costs.

 Northview Intermediate, Duarte USD